devjow/gts-spec/README.md

 3. **Placeholder rule**: Use `_` (underscore) as a segment value when the namespace is not applicable.
 It's recommended to use placeholder only for the `<namespace>` segment.

-4. **Normalization**: GTS identifiers are case-sensitive and must be lowercase.
+4. **Normalization**: GTS identifiers are must be lowercase.
 Leading/trailing whitespace is not permitted.
 Canonical form has no optional spacing.

 5. **Reserved prefix**: The `gts.` prefix is mandatory and reserved.
 Future versions may introduce alternative prefixes but will maintain backward compatibility.